- This private wildlife preserve is in one contiguous block & offers a rare opportunity to hunt bighorn sheep

 For the 2015 hunting season, JE Canyon has the following rights:

 - Bighorn Sheep- 1 private ram tag every other year, and one public hunter on alternate years.
-JE Canyon will host a public hunter in 2014, and will receive 1 landowner tag in 2015.
+JE Canyon will receive 1 landowner tag in 2015.

 - Deer- 6 private buck tags with a hunt season from late November through December 15.
 Public hunts are for 3 doe and 1 buck hunter.
 JE Canyon can increase the number of private buck tags to up to 12, which would increase allocation of additional public hunts.
 Includes mule deer and whitetails.